Doctor of Philosophy Degree Program

 -

-The Registration Coordinator (BSPHEXAMS@jh.edu) will not approve the form unless it is submitted a minimum of 30 days prior to the proposed examination date.
+The Registration Coordinator (BSPHEXAMS@jh.edu) will not approve the form unless it is submitted at least 30 days prior to the proposed examination date.
 There are no exceptions.

 -

-This form requires signatures from Senior Academic Program Manager, the adviser, and the Department Chair or a Vice Chair.
+This form requires signature approval from Senior Academic Program Manager, the adviser, and the Department Chair or a Vice Chair.
 The form should be moved from draft to submitted at least 3-4 days prior to the due date (30 days prior to the exam).

 -